 Besides the fact that Colombia has stunning National Parks and a beautiful coffee region with some of the tallest palm trees you will ever see, it is also home to a couple of big bustling cities where salsa is King and the nightlife seems never-ending.

-On top of all that, Colombia has shorelines on the Pacific and Caribbean side, a lot of cultural heritage, and some of the most delicious street food you will ever taste.
+On top of all that, Colombia has shorelines at the Pacific and Caribbean side, a lot of cultural heritage, and some of the most delicious street food you will ever taste.

-The Colombia itinerary below gets more comprehensive if you add the extra destinations for those who have more time and money to spend.
+The Colombia itinerary below gets even more comprehensive if you add the extra destinations for those who have more time and money to spend.
+So it can either serve as a Colombia itinerary for 2 weeks and if you add the extra stops, this backpacking itinerary expands to a Colombia itinerary for 3 weeks.

 Some of our posts contain affiliate links.
 This means if you purchase something through one of these links, we get a small commission on the sale.
 You will never pay extra for an affiliate product.
 Thanks for your support!